smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 .. rubric:: Shape types allowed to conflict in a closure

-:ref:`Simple types <simple-types>` and :ref:`lists <list>` or :ref:`sets <set>` of compatible simple types are allowed to conflict because a conflict for these type would rarely have an impact on generated artifacts.
+:ref:`Simple types <simple-types>` and :ref:`lists <list>` of compatible simple types are allowed to conflict because a conflict for these type would rarely have an impact on generated artifacts.
 These kinds of conflicts are only allowed if both conflicting shapes are the same type and have the exact same traits.
-In the case of a list or set, a conflict is only allowed if the members of the conflicting shapes target compatible shapes.
+In the case of a list, a conflict is only allowed if the members of the conflicting shapes target compatible shapes.

 .. rubric:: Disambiguating shapes with ``rename``